My most recent TEDx is titled “Can AI Make the World a Better Place?” – but this title is somewhat misleading.

 What Do We Do? (or “The Point”)

 Indeed this is the big question.
-This is the purpose of my life, and the purpose of TechEmergence as an extension thereof.
+This is the purpose of my life (the cause), and the purpose of TechEmergence as an extension thereof.

 The point of this presentation had little to do with talking about how AI is helping with farming or diagnosing disease (though these applications are important and should be pursued).
 Rather, the point was to talk about what “moral end-game” we’re striving for as a species.